rorygibson/osepa-slides/README.md

 My name is Rory Gibson.

-I'm a technical architect, a consultant, an Open Source developer, and an agile coach.
+I'm a technical architect, a consultant, an Open Source developer, an agile coach, and very occasionally a conference speaker.

 I work for Technophobia, a Sheffield-based software house.
 We focus on user experience, web development and the delivery of challenging projects.
 We do everything from brochure-ware websites to systems integration work for the NHS, social networking to agile consultancy.